Manuel080800/IREX/README.md

 Both of them with their respective execution instructions.

 ## Local execution
-It's recommended to run the script in either Spyder or Pychar.
+It's recommended to run the script in either Spyder or Pycharm.
 ## Virtual execution

 You can also run IREX virtually using Google Colab.